Earhart's 'Modern' Analysis Evaluated The Most Significant Amelia Earhart Disappearance Investigations

 Author Randall Brink collaborated with Joe Gervais for better than ten

 years.
-I was fortunate to meet with and befriend Randall in Seattle not long after his book's publication.
-I found him to
+I first met with Randall in Seattle not long after his book's publication.
+I found him to be a brilliant, 'knowledgeably

-the 'executive order seal' placed over the Earhart loss
+edifies the 'executive order seal' placed over the Earhart

-episode dating back to the time it occurred.
-Initially published in England, it became an international best seller.
+international best seller.
 Connie Chung profiled it in a CBS special report.
-On the cover of a reprinted American
+On the cover of a reprinted American edition

-edition a review quote reads; "Brink writes of a vast cover-up that got as far
+a review quote reads; "Brink writes of a vast cover-up that got as far as the

-as the White House....
+White House....
 Terrific reading." --Larry King, USA Today.
-[Note: Lost Star offers the best
+[Note: Lost Star offers the best introduction

-introduction to the works of Briand, Gervais & Klaas, Fred Goerner, Buddy Brennan, and Vincent Loomis.
-It does not point
+to the works of Briand, Gervais & Klaas, Fred Goerner, Buddy Brennan, and Vincent Loomis.
+It does not point to a vast

-cover of my first 1998 offering primarily based on interviews with Lost Star Author, Randall Brink; USAF Major Joe Gervais (ret.);
+cover of my first 1998 MSS primarily based on interviews with Lost Star Author, Randall Brink; USAF Major Joe Gervais (ret.);

 and USAF Colonel Rollin C. Reineck (ret.)